DoniaAl-badawi23/Sales-Performance-Analysis-and-Dashboard-Creation-using-SQL-Excel-PowerBI/README.md

   <a href="https://github.com/DoniaAl-badawi23/Sales-Performance-Dashboard/blob/main/SalesReport.pbix">View Dashboard</a>

 ## Process:
-  - 1- Collecting a Data from Different Sources.
+  - 1- Collecting a Data from Different Sources (Excel & SQL).
   - 2- Cleaning and Preprocessing Data in SQL & Power Query Editor in PowerBI.
   - 3- Data Modeling For Data in Model View in PowerBI.
   - 4- Calculation Data by Using Measures and Calculated Columns by Using DAX Language in PowerBI.